jkulawik/ServiceChecker/README.md

 * Paste your Shodan API key inside (you can copy it from the top of the website once you're logged in) and save the file.
 * If everything is correct, the Shodan check will work correctly without relaunching.
 * You don't need to relaunch the program to change the key, it is reloaded at runtime.

+If any ports are detected by Shodan that aren't in the service list, they will get added to the LAN scan list.
+This happens during runtime, so they won't be in the list when you relaunch the tool.

 ### Using the DHCP scanner